lorikrell/gamerchic/docs/horror.md

 #### A House in Decline

-In this example, using this video of ambience and movie still from Crimson Peak.
+In this example, using this video of ambience and movie still from Crimson Peak as inspiration.

 <Iframe url="https://www.youtube.com/embed/5hBAXcsm4_Y"
         width="854px"